 Activity Alliance suggests the main reasons many disabled people do not participate in sport is that they are not aware of opportunities available to them or that activities themselves are not appealing to them.
-Our research shows disabled peoples' perceptions of gymnastics can act as a significant barrier to them taking part, including:

-- · feeling that gymnastics is elitist - marketing is not appealing or visible to disabled people - lack of appropriate inclusive gymnastics activity

-To encourage more disabled people to take part in gymnastics, it's therefore important that we support clubs to break down these barriers and provide high quality inclusive activities that are well promoted and available to everyone.
+Our research shows that disabled peoples' perceptions of gymnastics can act as a significant barrier to them taking part, including feeling that gymnastics is elitist, that marketing is not appealing or visible to disabled people, and that there is a lack of appropriate inclusive gymnastics activity.
+To encourage more disabled people to take part in gymnastics, it's therefore really important that we support clubs to break down these barriers and provide high quality inclusive activities that are well promoted and available to everyone.